 It is also referred to as a cultivation escapee by the 2012 Global Compendium of Weeds.

 The plant reproduces freely both vegetatively and through seeds.
 It presents a high weed potential and invasiveness risk in Hawaii and other tropical areas where it is not native.

 As an enthusiastically growing shrub, Flaming Glory Bower is most suited to being kept as a container plant.

-This will help check its spread in tropical settings and also enables you to move it out of cold weather and into shelter during the winter months in colder climates.
+This will help check its spread in tropical settings and also enables you to move it out of cold weather and into the shelter during the winter months in colder climates.

-Throughout the growing season, Clerodendrum speciosissimum species produce masses of pretty, fragrant, nectar filled blooms that are extremely attractive to hummingbirds, bees, butterflies and other pollinators.
+Throughout the growing season, Clerodendrum speciosissimum species produce masses of pretty, fragrant, nectar-filled blooms that are extremely attractive to hummingbirds, bees, butterflies, and other pollinators.

-As a container plant, it makes a stunning addition to your porch, patio, butterfly garden or placed near your bird feeding station.
+As a container plant, it makes a stunning addition to your porch, patio, butterfly garden, or placed near your bird feeding station.